Spring Garden Revival

 Contact Wayland's Department of Public Works for Garden Debris Disposal & Municipal Composting Programs

-Wayland residents are encouraged to utilize the town’s seasonal garden debris collection, which runs from April through November.
-Only biodegradable paper bags are accepted for curbside pickup—plastic bags are prohibited per MassDEP guidelines.
-Pruned branches must be bundled with biodegradable twine, with each bundle not exceeding 4-foot lengths and 50 lbs in weight.
-For larger volumes or contractor disposal, the Transfer Station is available; permits and fees may apply.
-Healthy plant material is suitable for municipal composting, while diseased or invasive species require special handling and landfill disposal.
-Finished municipal compost, typically analyzed at 1-1-1, is available for soil amendment in spring and fall, with bulk delivery options for large projects.
-For fire safety, maintain mulch setbacks of 3-5 feet from structures and coordinate with the fire department for best practices, including the use of hardwood mulch and moisture maintenance during drought.
+Proper garden debris management in Wayland is coordinated through the Department of Public Works (DPW), which oversees seasonal yard waste collection from April through November.
+Residents must use biodegradable paper bags—plastic is prohibited per MassDEP guidelines—and bundle pruned material in 4-foot lengths weighing less than 50 lbs, secured with biodegradable twine.
+Contractors and residents can access the Transfer Station for additional disposal, subject to permit and fee requirements.
+Healthy plant material, such as annual removals and perennial divisions, is suitable for municipal composting, while diseased or invasive species require special handling and landfill disposal.
+Finished municipal compost, typically analyzed at a 1-1-1 nutrient ratio, is available for soil amendment in spring and fall, with bulk delivery options for large projects.
+Fire safety is also a priority: maintain mulch setbacks of 3-5 feet from structures, coordinate with the Fire Department for guidance, and use hardwood mulch for fire resistance, ensuring adequate moisture during drought periods.

 Wayland Department of Public Works